Watch out for fake dealer sites

 The original website domain may be confiscated to make it seem trustworthy, or in other cases, machinery listings may be lifted from other sites.
 The site may also feature pictures of a real dealership or equipment from an existing lot.

-When dealing with fake dealerships, phone calls are often forwarded to a voicemail where the scammer can monitor calls.
-The bad actors call back potential buyers, gain their confidence and convince them to go through with the transaction.
-At the same time, this allows the scammers to avoid taking a call from someone they have already scammed into wiring funds for an asset that will never be delivered.
+When dealing with fake dealerships, phone calls are often forwarded to a voicemail, allowing scammers to monitor calls and prepare fabricated responses.
+The bad actors then follow up by calling back potential buyers, skillfully gaining their trust and persuading them to wire funds for an asset that will never be delivered.

-“Often it is several days later, when the equipment doesn’t show up and the 'dealer' no longer returns their phone calls, before the buyer realizes they have been scammed and their money is gone.”
+“Often it is several days later, when the equipment doesn’t show up and the fake dealer no longer returns phone calls before the buyer realizes they have been scammed and their money is gone,” says Figi.

 Data security is of the utmost importance at AgDirect.
-That’s why as an equipment financing leader, AgDirect is continuing to implement new fraud protection tools including identify verification software.
+That’s why as an equipment financing leader, AgDirect continues to implement fraud protection tools including identify verification software.

-“For every customer who submits an application with us online, they will automatically be sent a link that allows them to capture a photo of their driver’s license as well as a selfie image,” shares Figi.
+“Every customer who submits an online application with us is automatically sent a link to provide a photo of their driver’s license as well as a selfie image,” says Figi.
 “Within a few seconds, the system will scan the images and tell us if they are a match.”

 Tips to protect yourself and your operation